Upgrade Your Sunglasses This Summer With These Picks

 Sunglasses can be very subjective.
-The shapes and styles of sunglasses vary and sometimes one shape just won’t work out for you.
-But because there are so many options available, you’re sure to find a pair that works best for you.
-From classic aviator style sunglasses to modern cat eye, we’ve rounded up some of the best options for any shape or style you’re looking for.
+The shapes and styles of sunglasses vary, and sometimes one shape just won’t work out for you.
+But because there are so many options available, you’re sure to find a pair that looks good.
+From classic aviator-style sunglasses to modern cat eye, we’ve rounded up some of the best options for any shape or style you’re looking for.
 Sunny days are ahead, so make sure you have a pair of sunglasses that you love.

 FOR ROUND SUNGLASSES